Sid-0602/DevOps/Introduction/concepts.md

         An operating system installed on the hardware (Windows, Linux, macOS).
         A type 2 hypervisor software within that operating system.
         Guest virtual machine instances.

+    Note: Type 1 hypervisors can be stacked together for other VM's.